 Seeing row after row of blooming sunflowers – it’s one of the perks of living in Kansas.
 Lots of readers have asked me where they could find sunflower fields in bloom near Wichita or around the state.
 In the past, that wasn’t an easy question to answer, since only a few were actually planted specifically to be enjoyed by the public.

 And of course you can still find sunflower fields just by driving to other scenic Kansas spots.
 Those are fun, but we always need to be aware that they are on private property, so stay on the perimeter and don’t damage the field in any way.
 (That includes not picking the sunflowers or walking in the field.)

-To the best of my knowledge – which isn’t extensive – Kansas sunflowers are usually in bloom in August or September.
-But we have heard of a few fields planted early so that the blooms are ready in late July, so keep an eye on this page; we’ll update it when we get any new information.
+To the best of my knowledge – which isn’t extensive – Kansas sunflowers are usually in bloom in late summer/early fall.
+We have heard of a few fields planted early so that the blooms are ready in July, so keep an eye on this page; we’ll update it when we get any new information.